seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 With all her double vigour, art and nature,
 Once stir my temper; but this virtuous maid
 Subdues me quite.
 Even till now,
-When men were fond, I smiled and wonder’d how.
+When men were fond, I smiled and wonder'd how.

 *Exit*